Skip to content

 TIP

-If you only need to deploy with Docker, you can add --depth 1 to the clone command to save disk space and download time.
+You can add --depth 1 to the clone command to save disk space and download time.

 2. Prepare the configuration via .env file